 A worker/skater-owned and operated roller derby league, born and bred in Austin.

 Trouble Puppet Theater Company

-Treasure City is not a charity in that we only give support to projects that empower people towards the goals of community culture, education, resistance, or infrastructure.
+Treasure City is not a charity in that we only support projects that empower people toward the goals of community culture, education, arts, resistance, or infrastructure.
 For this reason, we ask that organizations which receive our support also support us in a way that works for both of us.
-Some examples of such reciprocity include providing a volunteer who would commit to fill a shift at TCT once a week for one month, redirecting patrons of your organization to TCT for needs we might be able to fulfill, distributing information about us alongside your organization's information, etc.
+Some examples of such reciprocity include providing volunteers, redirecting patrons of your organization to TCT for shopping and donating, distributing information about us alongside your organization's information, etc.